You hire the best, right? Those great hires can help you find other great hires. Here’s what you need to know about an employee referral program.

 The famous design principle “Keep it simple, stupid” is also the key to building an effective employee referral program.

-Don’t require employees to fill out extensive paperwork or supply a lot of supporting documents to make a referral.
-This may discourage workers from making referrals.
+Don't require employees to fill out extensive paperwork or supply a lot of supporting documents to make a referral.
+Too many hurdles may discourage workers from making referrals.

 Only request the information you truly need about a candidate.
-This can include as little as the contact information for the referral and the referrer and the job title.
+Minimal info can include the contact information for the referral and the referrer and the job title.
 You may opt for social media tools like LinkedIn Referrals to make it easy for employees to make referrals.

-Applicants hate being left out of the loop about the hiring process.
+Applicants hate the lack of communication involved in the hiring process.
 Referrers feel just as frustrated, too.

 You should strive to send a notification to the referrer when his referral was received and when a hiring decision has been made.
 If the referral was not hired, it’s helpful to provide feedback to the referrer about what kind of experience they would prefer to see in a candidate.